James Alexander Fatally Shot By Philadelphia Police After Firing At Officers During Traffic Stop In Logan, Police Say

 Police say a second cloud of smoke was observed as Alexander was on the sidewalk, facing away from officers, but he extends his arm to the side and slightly backward.

 “Utilizing deadly force is one of the most difficult decisions that an officer will ever face,” Outlaw said.
 “These actions have long-lasting effects on everyone, not just those directly involved in these incidents.
-I want to assure the public that a thorough and complete investigation will be conducted into this police-involved shooting.”MORE NEWS: New Jersey Moves Closer To Recreational Marijuana Market
+I want to assure the public that a thorough and complete investigation will be conducted into this police-involved shooting.”MORE NEWS: New Jersey Family Temporarily Removed From Spirit Airlines Flight Due To Toddler Eating Without Mask

 CBS3’s Alecia Reid contributed to this report.